 ultra-high-capacity-18650-fake.jpg 67.79 KB

 These websites are designed to look reputable and they will indeed ship you the products that you order.
-The problem is that the performance of the products they ship never matches up to the expectation.
-The worst part about the whole situation is that they prey on uninformed consumers that don’t know any better.
+The problem is that the performance of the products they ship never matches up to the expectations.
+The worst part about the whole situation is that they prey on uninformed consumers who don’t know any better.
 If you don’t know how to test cells and have no bearing on how long a given amount of milliamp hours are supposed to last, then you will have no way of knowing you are getting taken advantage of.

-When that graphene-based 18650 finally hits the market, we will for the first time have a real 18650 cell that has a capacity above the ~3500mAh battery.
+When that graphene-based 18650 finally hits the market, we will for the first time have a real 18650 cell that has a capacity above the ~4000mAh battery.
 Until then, any listing that shows a 18650 has more capacity than that is a fake battery listing that should be avoided.

 Even when dealing with totally legitimate cells from reputable sources, capacity is far from the only figure that you need to consider.
 Current carrying capacity is also important, and it’s something to note that generally speaking, the higher capacity a cell is, the lower amount of current it can support.
 This is not always the case, but those two metrics are often inversely proportional to each other.